ITotalJustice/Gamecard-Installer-NX/README.md

 These can still be installed.
 Pressing `L` or `R` will allow you to cycle through the games on the gamecard.

+__Lower Keygen Version__

+Lowering the keygen (to zero) can allow for games to be launched on all firmware version.
+This does not guarantee that the game will work however.

+This option will also convert any titlekey encrypted nca's to standard crypto (ticketless).

+An example of a working game is Pokemon Sword, this game requires firmware 7 usually, however it can work on firmware 6.

+To use this option, you must have a keys file named either `prod.keys` or `keys.txt` in either `/switch` or `/switch/gamecard_installer/`.

+To dump your own keys please use [Lockpick RCM](https://github.com/shchmue/Lockpick_RCM).

 __Playing music__